 Date Palm.
 Jericho was known as the city of palm trees.
 The wandering Israelites reached Elim where there were seventy palm trees

 The most important biblical nut was Almond.
 Almond nuts were carried to Egypt by Josephís brothers.
 Aaronís walking stick budded and produced Almonds overnight and proved that Aaron was Godís man to assist Moses.
-The holy lampstand had cups like Almond flowers.

 Several species of Acacia trees occur in Sinai.
 Their timber was used for the construction of the tabernacle, the tent of meeting.
 Acacias are usually flat-topped trees which possess strong thorns.